Day 1 Punta Arenas, Chile | King George Island | Embark

 Given optimal ice conditions, sail south of the Antarctic Circle.
 A favored landing site here is Detaille Island, home to an abandoned British science hut.
 ‘Base W’ was established in the 1950s and is in a remarkable state of preservation.
 For the history buffs this is a fascinating place, providing a glimpse into the harsh life of early Antarctic scientists and researchers.

 You are at the mercy of prevailing ice conditions navigating even further south.
-Years of experience shows that late February gives the best chance of reaching Marguerite Bay.
+Years of experience show that late February gives the best chance of reaching Marguerite Bay.

 The ship may take the ‘shortcut’ through a narrow channel known as 'the Gullet' if the passage is ice-free.
 Otherwise, you could navigate around the outside of Adelaide Island, which takes more time, yet brings you to the same destination.